veidlink/cv_project/README.md

 2. [Vladislav Filippov](https://github.com/Vlad1slawoo)

 ## 🎯 Task
-Create a service for object detection using YOLOv5 and image denoising using a custom AutoEncoder class.
+Create a service for object detection with YOLOv5 and image denoising using a custom AutoEncoder class.

 ## 🪜 Contents